Common Composite Door Problems & How to Prevent Them

 - Blocked drainage holes

-And here is how you deal with these types of door problems:
+And here is how you deal with these types of composite door problems:

 Door swelling in the sun

-The truth is, pretty much any kind of door can warp/swell, and it’s important to know why, as you could already be seeing it in your home.
+The truth is, pretty much any kind of door can swell, and it’s important to know why, as you could already be seeing it in your home.

-A main cause of swelling is due to having an oversized door.
+One of the main reasons a composite door swells is because it is oversized.
 As the sun shines down on your doors, they will naturally swell and expand, which can make it difficult for the door to open or close.
 If any door will be south-facing, you need to make sure you’re buying a door that allows for natural swelling.

-There’s also the issue of failing to close a door properly.
-Yes, how you close any door can lead to warping or bowing damage.
+One thing you can control is closing your door properly, as how you close any door can lead to warping or bowing damage.
 With the likes of a composite door, pull the handle (also known as throwing the handle) up when the door is closed.
 This ensures the locks are fully engaged, a simple preventative measure that can save you the heartache of damage down the line.

 When doors are closed properly, you run the risk of leaving the door resting on a latch that only holds the middle of the door in place, leaving the top and bottom of the door to warp or swell in the heat.
 By throwing the handle each time you close the door, you can save money long-term!